microsoft/DirectML/DxDispatch/doc/Guide.md

 ## Dispatchables

-Dispatchables are objects that can be written into a D3D command list.
-The model supports two types of dispatchables: DirectML operators and custom HLSL compute shaders.
+Dispatchables are objects that can be executed on a D3D command queue.
+The model supports three types of dispatchables: DirectML operators, custom HLSL compute shaders, and serialized ONNX models.

 ### DirectML Operator